wdayang/Manifoldron/README.md

 >> python manifoldron_bagging.py    # the manifoldron with feature bagging
 >> python manifoldron_parallel.py   # the manifoldron with parallel computation
 ```
-If you would like to run the Manifoldron on other representative classification datasets, go to 'classification/' folder and run cooresponding .py file <br/>.
+If you would like to run the Manifoldron on other representative classification datasets, go to 'classification/' folder and run cooresponding .py file.
 We alos provide a manifoldron demonstration on 2D spiral data: https://colab.research.google.com/drive/1fK4OD27BYvmVdOorjartuf1CcaQe5PPK?usp=sharing
 #### Experiment Results
 <p align="center">
   <em>Tab.
 1 classification results on the Manifoldron and its counterparts.</em>